ajzliu/SP-CPC/README.md

 This repository contains the code to reproduce the results of our paper _[Spatiotemporal Disease Case Prediction Using Contrastive
-Predictive Coding]()_, submitted to the 2022 Spatial'Epi workshop at ACM SIGSPATIAL.
+Predictive Coding]()_, accepted to the 2022 Spatial Epidemiology workshop at the 30<sup>th</sup> ACM SIGSPATIAL conference in Seattle, WA from November 1-4, 2022.

 <!-- TABLE OF CONTENTS -->